The 8 Best Spray Mops

 video play icon

 This wiki has been updated 28 times since it was first published in April of 2018.
 If you're still dragging a bucket around as you clean your floors, you may want to take a look at this list of spray mops.
 Instead of messing with dirty water and wringing out a head between passes, these are perfect for light-duty cleanups and are ready whenever you are.
 Using either disposable or washable pads and a cleaning solution, they are a lot less hassle than traditional mops.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Rubbermaid Commercial Pulse